jeremycaine/hello-world/walkthrough/6-using-templates.md

 # 6. Using Templates
+OpenShift Template are a starting point for creating all encompassing build and deployment of OpenShift applications.

-A simple way to get started with an all encompassing build and deployment for local development is using OpenShift Template.
+A simple way to get started with an all encompassing build and deployment for local development is using OpenShift Templates.
 Other ways of building and deploying applications include using CI/CD pipeline technology e.g. Argo, Jenkins, Ansible etc.

 ## 6.1.
 Push to Github
 The template will build from the Github repository, therefore we need to commit all the files to a repo.